neeralishah/music-streaming-service/README.md

 A website that is backed by a sqlite database and hosted on glitch.
 Visit the website here: https://cs-348-project.glitch.me/

-For the CS 348 Project.
+For the CS 348 Semester Long Project.

 **Working Features**
 * Adding Users to the service